Ksztof/store-api/README.md

   - HTTP Path: `GET /api/carts`
   - Request Type: `GET`
   - Authorization: `AllowAnonymous`
+  - Description: This endpoint is used to retrieve information about the cart's contents, including its total value and creation date
   - Input Type: `-`
-  - Description: This endpoint is used to retrieve information about the cart's contents, including its total value and creation date.
   - Output: `Code 204 NoContent`/`Code 200 OK(AboutCartDomResDto)`
 ```json
 {